Re-enrolment frequently asked questions

 If you would prefer not to answer you can select ‘Prefer not to say’ where applicable.

-On this page we ask you if you have ever been in care, are currently estranged from your parents, if you provide care to others or if you have parental or guardian responsibilities.
+On this page we ask you if you have ever been in care, are currently estranged from your parents, if you provide care to others, if you have parental or guardian responsibilities or if you have refugee or asylum seeker status.

 This information is completely confidential and is protected under Data Protection legislation.
 UK Universities collect information for the Higher Education Statistics Agency (HESA).
-Your answers help HESA to monitor equal opportunities issues in the higher education sector and support higher education providers (HEPs) in meeting their obligations under the Equality Act 2010.
+Your answers help HESA to monitor and address equality issues in the higher education sector and support higher education providers (HEPs) in meeting their obligations under the Equality Act 2010 and Public Sector Equality Duty (PSED).

 A care leaver is any adult who spent time in care as a child (i.e. under the age of 18).
 Such care could be in foster care, residential care (mainly children's homes), or other arrangements outside the immediate or extended family.